angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 that scenario, we would have to commit the Doomsday as the initial spell as we would only have reactive cards.
-This isn't too bad as in theory it would still trade nicely with most of their relevant interaction however it could mean getting blown out by something like {{Dovin's Veto}}.
-For a deck like Landstill, the only rogue card that really makes Thoughtseize shine over the alternatative options is {{Nimble Obstructionist}} being cycled as none of the other options can deal with it.
+This isn't too bad as in theory it would still trade nicely with most of their relevant interaction however it could mean getting blown out by something like :card[Dovin's Veto].
+For a deck like Landstill, the only rogue card that really makes Thoughtseize shine over the alternatative options is :card[Nimble Obstructionist] being cycled as none of the other options can deal with it.

-On Thoughtseizing them, and Standstill resolving, they respond with Force of Will pitching the {{Supreme Verdict}} we knew about as their blue card.
+On Thoughtseizing them, and Standstill resolving, they respond with Force of Will pitching the :card[Supreme Verdict] we knew about as their blue card.
 Now this could tell us one of two things.
 Either, they have more interaction that they wish to remain hidden and are happy to trade two cards we know about to protect it, or, they have no more interaction and don't want us to know they are